Web App Penetration Testing and Ethical Hacking

 - Discussion of the different types of vulnerabilities

-- Define a Web application test scope and process
+- Defining a web application test scope and process

 SEC542.2: Web Penetration Testing and Ethical Hacking: Reconnaissance and Mapping

-On the second day we will start the actual penetration testing process, beginning with the reconnaissance and mapping phases.
-Reconnaissance includes gathering publicly available information regarding the target application and organization, identifying the machines which support our target application, and building a profile of each server, including operating system, specific software, and configuration.
+The second day starts the actual penetration testing process, beginning with the reconnaissance and mapping phases.
+Reconnaissance includes gathering publicly available information regarding the target application and organization, identifying the machines that support our target application and building a profile of each server, including the operating system, specific software and configuration.
 Our discussion will be augmented by practical, hands-on exercises in which we conduct reconnaissance against an in-class target.

-In the mapping phase, we will build a "map" or diagram of the application.
-In order to do this, we identify the components, analyze the relationship between them, and determine how the pieces work together.
-We will specifically consider how the session management system works within an application.
-This will help us identify potential vulnerabilities during the next sections.
+In the mapping phase, we will build a map or diagram of the application.
+This involves identifying the components, analyzing the relationship between them and determining how the pieces work together.
+We will specifically consider how the session management system works within an application, which will help us identify potential vulnerabilities during sections that follow.

 CPE/CMU Credits: 6

-- Explore virtual hosting and its impact on testing
+- Exploring virtual hosting and its impact on testing

 - Software configuration discovery